capJuan/composer_drupal/README.md

 # Composer-git ignoring core

-Here i trying to create an environment from a git repository that do not include core folder, and initial set up is manage with composer.
+Here I'm trying to create an environment from a git repository that do not include core folder, and managed with composer.

 ### Process
 - Clone repository.